learnlatex/learnlatex.github.io/en/lesson-07.md

 Explore what you can do using the `height`, `width`, `angle` and `scale` keys.

 Use `lipsum` to make a reasonably long demonstration, then try out placing floats using the different position specifiers.
-How do different types of specifier interact?
+How do different specifiers interact?